Sample Complexity for Non-Truthful Mechanisms: Preliminaries

 This paper studies the objectives of welfare and revenue.
-The \emph{welfare} of a mechanism is $\mathbb E[\sum_i v_i\,x_i(v_i)]$.
+The \emph{welfare} of a mechanism is $\expect{\sum_i \vali(\quant)\,\alloci(\quanti)}$.
 The optimal mechanism for welfare allocates the value-maximizing feasible set, which is monotone and therefore implementable with payments via Theorem~\ref{thm:myerson}.
-The \emph{revenue} of a mechanism is given by $\mathbb E[\sum_i p_i(v_i)]$.
-Our revenue analysis is based on the standard virtual value characterization of \citet{M81}: \begin{lemma} In BNE, the ex ante expected payment of an agent satisfies $\mathbb E_{v_i}[p_i(v_i)] = E_{v_i}[\phi_i(v_i)\,x_i(v_i)]$, where $\phi_i(v_i) = v_i - \frac{1-F(v_i)}{f(v_i)}$ is the {\em Myerson virtual value} for value $v_i$. \end{lemma}
+The \emph{revenue} of a mechanism is given by $\expect{\sum_i \pricei(\quanti)}$.
+The revenue of a mechanism is easily analyzed in quantile space in terms of revenue curves and marginal revenue as follows. \begin{lemma}[\citealp{M81}; \citealp{BR89}] In BNE, the expected payment of an agent $i$ satisfies

-It follows from Lemma~\ref{lem:vvals} that the equilibrium revenue of a mechanism is given by $\sum_i \mathbb E_{\mathbf v}[p_i(v_i)]=\sum_i \mathbb E_{\mathbf v}[ \phi_i(v_i)\,x_i(v_i)]$. \emph{Regular} distributions are those for which the virtual value functions are monotone non-decreasing.
-For regular distributions, the optimal mechanism allocates the virtual value-maximizing feasible set.
+where the {\em revenue curve} $\revi(\quanti) = \vali(\quanti)\,\quanti$ gives the revenue from posting price $\quanti$ and the {\em marginal revenue} $\margi(\quanti) = \vali(\quanti) + \vali'(\quanti) \quanti$ is its derivative.
+(Note that the derivatitives of the allocation rule $\alloci'(\cdot)$ and value function $\vali'(\cdot)$ are non-positive.) \end{lemma} The first equality follows from revenue equivalence and noting that the allocation rule $\alloci$ is equivalent to offering a randomized posted price with price distributed according to the density function $-\alloci'(\cdot)$ with a pointmass of $\alloci(1)$ at price $\vali(1)$.
+The second equality follows from integration by parts.
+The optimal mechanism can be easily identified from the second equality as maximizing the surplus of marginal revenue.
+The value distributions are called {\em regular} when the revenue curves are concave, or equivalently, the marginal revenues are monotonically non-increasing.